byul-byul/minitalk__42/README.md

 # minitalk_42

-See subj/en.subject.pdf file provided by Ecole 42.
+For full details see subj/en.subject.pdf file provided by Ecole 42.

 Description:
 - The purpose of this project is to code a small data exchange program using UNIX signals;